 This article teaches you to set up wheel-on and direct-drive bike trainers, so you can start riding them.

-I will also provide you with a few tips for using a bike trainer and avoiding beginner mistakes when training indoors.
+I will also provide you with a few tips for using a bike trainer and avoiding beginner mistakes when starting with training indoors.

 Let’s dive in.